 Controlling portions and eating healthy foods are simple ways to start taking the weight off.
 There is no specific “Diabetic Diet”, even though many would have you believe it.
 By being careful with your diet, you’re well on your way to steadily managing your Diabetes.
-Be sure to eat:

-- Less saturated fats.
+- Try to consume less saturated fats.

 You’re not at the mercy of Diabetes.
 You can control it.
 You can do this by eating healthily, taking regular physical activity, and complying with the prescribed regime of medication.
 Have your annual check-up to ensure sure you’re still in control of all aspects of your diabetes.